umtclskn/CarND-LaneLines-P1/README.md

 A possible improvement would be to use quadratic formulas for getting curve parameters.

-Bir başka potansiyel gelişme de sabitler olabilir, örneğin Canny Edge Detection, ROI, HoughLinesP parametreleri otomatik olarak ayarlanabilir gece ve gündüz konumuna göre.
+Another potential improvement could be constants, for example Canny Edge Detection, ROI, HoughLinesP parameters can be adjusted automatically according to the day and night position.